andywgarcia/hangman-cheaper-app/README.md

 ## Notes

 - This is is not a standalone solution.
 It requires connection to the api that was also submitted
+- Test mode will disable the ability to lose so that you can actually get to the end
+- Test mode will allow you to see how the program is cheating, and how to beat it